 The Gilder Lehrman History Scholar Award recognizes outstanding college juniors and seniors who have demonstrated academic and extracurricular excellence in American history or American studies as well as a commitment to public service and community involvement.

 - Spend six days in New York City, June 4-9, 2017.

 - Participate in a program of special presentations, including meetings with eminent scholars.

 - Experience exclusive behind-the-scenes tour of a unique archive of primary sources.

-- Receive the Gilder Lehrman History Scholar Award at a celebratory dinner hosted by the Gilder Lehrman Institute in New York City.
+- Receive the Gilder Lehrman History Scholar Award at a celebratory dinner.

 For Graduating Seniors: